srid/purescript-book-sources/chapter10.md

 - If the outer constructor is `Right`, but the inner constructor is `Nothing`, then `getItem` also returned `Nothing` which means that the key did not exist in local storage.
 In this case, the application continues quietly.
 - Finally, a value matching the pattern `Right (Just _)` indicates a successfully parsed JSON document.
 In this case, the application updates the form fields with the appropriate values.

-Try out the code, by running `grunt`, and then opening the browser to `http://localhost:8000`.
-You should be able to save the form fields' contents to local storage by clicking the Save button, and then see the fields repopulated when the page is refreshed.
+Try out the code, by running `pulp build --to dist/Main.js`, and then opening the browser to `html/index.html`.
+You should be able to save the form fields' contents to local storage by clicking the Save button, and then see the fields repopulated when the page is refreshed. _Note_: You may need to serve the HTML and Javascript files from a HTTP server locally in order to avoid certain browser-specific issues.

 X> ## Exercises
 X>
 X> 1.
-(Easy) Use `readJSON` to parse a JSON document representing a two-dimensional JavaScript array of numbers, such as `[[1, 2, 3], [4, 5], [6]]`.
+(Easy) Use `readJSON` to parse a JSON document representing a two-dimensional JavaScript array of integers, such as `[[1, 2, 3], [4, 5], [6]]`.
 What if the elements are allowed to be null?
 What if the arrays themselves are allowed to be null?
 X> 1.
 (Medium) Rewrite the `formDataIsForeign` type class instance to use the applicative combinators `<$>` and `<*>`.
 X> 1.
 (Medium) Convince yourself that the implementation of `savedData` should type-check, and write down the inferred types of each subexpression in the computation.
 X> 1.
-(Difficult) The following newtype indicates that the underlying value of type `Either a b` should be (de)serialized as a _tagged_ union:
+(Difficult) The following `newtype` indicates that the underlying value of type `Either a b` should be (de)serialized as a _tagged_ union:
 X>
 X>     ```haskell
 X>     newtype Tagged a b = Tagged (Either a b)